Smudging involves the burning of substances such as sweet grass, cedar and sage during Indigenous events.

 This practice is based on traditional beliefs that the smoke produced is a means of purification and to create a positive mindset for those involved in the activities.
 The smoke and scent produced during a smudge is minimal and often dissipates quickly.

 Types of events in which smudging may occur:

 - Teaching or services for Indigenous students events

 - University sponsored Indigenous talks, gatherings or theatrical productions

-Approval for the use of smudging during an event or ceremony must be received through Services for Indigenous Students.
+Approval for the use of smudging during an event or ceremony must be received through the Office of Indigenous Education and Facilities.